 This sprawling reservoir is an impoundment of the Ouachita River and is the largest body of water wholly in the state of Arkansas.
 The scenic woodlands of Ouachita National Forest surround the lake and provide 970 miles of untouched shoreline.
 This undeveloped nature makes Lake Ouachita a tranquil place to enjoy the water.

-From kayaks to houseboats and fishing rigs, water vessels of all types spread across this 40-mile-long lake.
+All types of boats spread across this 40-mile-long lake, from kayaks to houseboats and fishing rigs.
 Several commercial outfitters and marinas line the lake and offer boat rentals and guided tours.
-Swimming at places like Crystal Springs Recreation Area is a popular activity at Lake Ouachita.
+Swimming at places like Crystal Springs Recreation Area is also a popular activity.
 The lake is also world-renowned for its bass fishing.

 On an eastern arm of the lake, Lake Ouachita State Park features other things to do like camping and hiking.
 Some of the state park's 93 campsites are right on the water.
 The Caddo Bend Trail at the state park is a scenic four-mile hike that features stunning observation points overlooking the water.
 The marina at Lake Ouachita State Park features boat rentals, fishing equipment, and available mooring.